jambombs24/Enhanced_and_Modernized/README.md

 - DBVO Plugin Replacer - Reverb Interior Sound Expansion Patch
 - Bella Voice DBVO

-### Step Eleven: Playing the Game!
+### Step Eleven: Playing the Game
-Time to finally play Skyrim.
+Almost time to finally play Skyrim!

+- Download one of the saves provided.
+Make sure to download the correct version (either Steam or GOG).
+- If you've decided to have the player character remain silent, get one of the NoVoice saves.
+- Extract the archive.
+You'll end up with two files.
+- Move both of these files into the "saves" folder of whatever profile you're using.
+A save will appear in the Saves panel in MO2.
-- Load the save provided.
+- Run the game, and load the save you just installed.
-- Press [Enter], and select the RaceMenu option to create your character.
+- You'll spawn in the waiting room.
+Press [Enter], and select the RaceMenu option to create your character.
--
+- Open the Skyrim Unbound MCM to cuztomize how you'll start, or just press [Enter] and then "Continue" to get right into things.
+- You should be good to go!
+Go play Skyrim.

+Took long enough, didn't it?